Exclusive: Space firm founded by billionaire Paul Allen closing operations - sources

 The decision to set an exit strategy was made late last year by Allen's sister, Jody Allen, chair of Vulcan Inc and trustee of the Paul G. Allen Trust, one of the four people and the fifth industry source said.

-Jody Allen decided to let the carrier aircraft fly to honor her brother's wishes and also to prove the vehicle and concept worked, one of the four people said.
+Jody Allen decided to let the carrier aircraft fly to honour her brother's wishes and also to prove the vehicle and concept worked, one of the four people said.

 Several Stratolaunch employees have moved on to other aerospace companies in recent months, including billionaire Blue Origin and Sierra Nevada Corporation, according to a review of LinkedIn profiles.